Board of Trustees

 – Mr John Milner

 John’s involvement with LATCH began in 2008 when his six-year old son Ben was diagnosed with Ewings Sarcoma and underwent treatment at the Childrens Hospital, UHW, Cardiff until his death in 2010.
-John was recently invited to join the Executive Committee to offer an insight as a parent who has recently been supported by LATCH.
+John was invited to join the Executive Committee in 2013 to offer an insight as a parent who has recently been supported by LATCH and became a Trustee in May 2015.
 John works for Dwr Cymru Welsh Water as an IT Programme Manager.